flukis/go-simple-chat/README.md

-# gochatcoba
+# Golang Chat Using Websocket

-Chat application via websocket using Go
+Still not implement a mutex